-47.16.
-An ADI must have an independent IRRBB risk management function that, at a minimum, must:

-- (a) have reporting lines and responsibilities that are independent of the activities that contribute to the ADI's IRRBB profile and must provide access to the executive committee referred to in paragraph 10 of this Attachment; - (b) ensure that roles and responsibilities of personnel and functions involved in the management of IRRBB are clearly defined and documented; - (c) have responsibility for the design and maintenance of an ADI's RRBBrisk management framework; and for IRRBB; - (d) continuously monitor the ADI's compliance with the IRRBBrisk management framework for for IRRBB, and produce and analyse regular reports on the output of the IRRBB measurement system, including any approved IRRBB model-; and - (e) provide challenge of the balance sheet management strategy (including maturity profile for shareholders' equity).
+- 17. An ADI must have an independent IRRBB risk management function that, at a minimum, must: - (a) have reporting lines and responsibilities that are independent of the activities that contribute to the ADI's IRRBB profile and must provide access to the executive committee referred to in paragraph 12 of this Attachment; - (b) ensure that roles and responsibilities of personnel and functions involved in the management of IRRBB are clearly defined and documented; - (c) have responsibility for the design and maintenance of an ADI's IRRBB management framework; and - (d) continuously monitor the ADI's compliance with the IRRBB management framework, and produce and analyse regular reports on the output of the IRRBB measurement system, including any approved IRRBB model.